stepMode/stepmode.github.io/_posts/2018-07-30-ryans-ctf-levels-1-to-4.md

 <br>

 That's it, we solved all challenges in the first category.
-In the next post we will start with the *Advanced* section.
+In the next post we will start with the *Intermediate* section.